NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 # Mode Decomposition
 ---

 This tutorial demonstrates Meep's mode-decomposition feature which is used to separate a given field profile into a superposition of harmonic basis modes.
-The example involves computing the reflection coefficient of the fundamental mode of a 2d linear waveguide taper as shown in the schematic below.
+The example involves computing the reflection coefficient of the fundamental mode of a linear waveguide taper as shown in the schematic below.
 We will verify that the scaling of the reflection coefficient with the taper length is quadratic, consistent with analytical results from [Optics Express, Vol. 16, pp. 11376-92, 2008](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).

 <center>
 ![](../images/waveguide-taper.png)
 </center>

-The structure consists of a single-mode waveguide of width 1 μm (w1) with ε=12 in vacuum coupled to a second waveguide of width 2 μm (w2) via a linearly-sloped taper of length Lt.
+The 2d structure consists of a single-mode waveguide of width 1 μm (w1) with ε=12 in vacuum coupled to a second waveguide of width 2 μm (w2) via a linearly-sloped taper of length Lt.
 PML absorbing boundaries surround the computational cell.
 An eigenmode source is used to launch the fundamental mode.
 There is an eigenmode-expansion monitor placed at the midpoint of the first waveguide.
 This is a line monitor which extends beyond the waveguide in order to capture the entire mode profile including its evanescent tails.
 The Fourier-transformed fields along the line monitor are used to compute the basis coefficients of the harmonic modes which are obtained separately via the eigenmode solver MPB.
-The details regarding this calculation are provided in [Mode Decomposition](../Mode_Decomposition).
+The details of this calculation are provided in [Mode Decomposition](../Mode_Decomposition).
 An alternative method for computing the reflection coefficient involves [calculating the Poynting flux](Basics/#transmission-spectrum-around-a-waveguide-bend).
 This approach requires a separate normalization run to compute the incident fields due to the source and does not provide phase information.
 The mode-decomposition feature uses only a single run to compute the complex reflection coefficient.
 This enables the computation of [S parameters](https://en.wikipedia.org/wiki/Scattering_parameters).
 The simulation script is shown below.

 ```py
 import meep as mp